Tuesday, December 2, 2025

 Joseph Goebbels, Bundesarchiv, via Wikimedia Commons

 I think Christopher Hitchens was being unfair when he said that Joseph Goebbels was excommunicated by the Catholic Church for marrying a Protestant.
 He said this in his 2007 book God Is Not Great, and in other speeches and debates, including one where he mocks the church by saying "See, we do have our standards".
-Under the Canon law of that time, Goebbels would have been automatically excommunicated under the 1917 Code of Canon Law, Canon 2319.
-Goebbels put himself in a state of excommunication, not the Church.
-No formal excommunication action against Goebbels by the Church has been found but in 1930, The Bishop of Mainz did formally excommunicate Nazis in his diocese.
+Under the Canon law of that time, Goebbels would have been automatically excommunicated under the 1917 Code of Canon Law, Canon 2319 for marrying a non-Catholic, unless he had obtained a dispensation from his bishop..
+Goebbels put himself in a state of excommunication, not the Church, and he had stopped attending Catholic church services years earlier, but, like Hitler, he did not formally leave the church or stop paying the tax that Catholics and Lutherans paid to their respective churches that was collected by the German government (Steigmann-Gall, Richard (2003).
+The Holy Reich. p.
+XV).
+No records of any formal excommunication action against Goebbels by the Church has been found, but in 1930, the bishop of Mainz did formally excommunicate Nazis in his diocese.

 Officials in the Catholic Church had an inconsistent relationship with the Nazis, sometimes collaborating, sometime opposing.